LLNL/Surfactant/surfactantplugin-angrimportfinder.py/README.md

 # stringextract Plugin for SBOM Surfactant

-A plugin for Surfactant that uses the [binary2strings](https://github.com/glmcdona/binary2strings) Python library to extract strings from ELF and PE files.
+A plugin for Surfactant that uses the [angr](https://github.com/angr/angr) Python library to extract the imported functions from ELF and PE files.

 ## Quickstart